pace-neutrons/Horace/documentation/user_docs/docs/manual/Reshaping_etc.rst

 .. warning::

-   It should be noted that masking through the ``xkeep`` and ``xremove`` arguments masks data based on the bin-centres and not through any intersection of any bin-edges.
+   It should be noted that masking through the ``xkeep`` and ``xremove`` arguments will mask data based on the bin-centres and not through any intersection of any bin-edges.
 This means that for a 1-D case where:

    .. code-block:: matlab